Ukraine in the Junior Eurovision Song Contest 2016

-Ukraine participated in the Junior Eurovision Song Contest 2016.
+Ukraine was represented at the Junior Eurovision Song Contest 2016.
 The Ukrainian entrant for the 2016 contest in Valletta, Malta was selected through a national selection, organised by the Ukrainian broadcaster National Television Company of Ukraine (NTU).
 The semi-final took place on 13 August 2016, while the final took place on 10 September 2016.
 The winner was Sofia Rol with the song "Planet Craves For Love".